AlmostGalactic/RetroLang/README.md

 RetroLang is designed for modularity and experimentation.
 You can extend its functionality by:

 • Adding new keywords or syntax (modify the lexer and parser).
-• Implementing additional built-in functions (e.g., advanced math, file I/O).
+• Implementing additional built-in functions (e.g., advanced math functions, file I/O).
 • Creating custom libraries that can be imported into RetroLang programs.

 ---